Part 3 in the Future of Finance blog series. You can view the full series here.

 If we can see a variance on a daily basis and call out an issue, then we can start to shorten our close process.
 We can start to focus on more important business activities to drive sustainable, profitable growth.

 As accounting organizations, the faster we can get access to data, the better we can drive Continuous Accounting.
-That’s also when we started to retain and recruit better people.
+That’s also when we can retain and recruit better people.

 Kirsty Godfrey-Billy: It’s about providing insights to link financial data back to the strategy of the business.
 If everybody in the organization understands the strategy, then everyone can have their own staff objectives.